SamIeer/traffic-prediction/README.md

 # Delhi Traffic Prediction using GTFS & OpenStreetMap

-A machine learning-powered system to predict travel time between metro stations in Delhi using GTFS transit data.
+A machine learning-powered system to predict travel time.
 It visualizes live congestion, stop-to-stop delay, and optimal routes using interactive maps and charts.

 ---